-Reap the benefits of journal writing with one free month of prompts for grades 4-6 in digital and printable formats.
-Motivate students to write and build their confidence!
+Reap the benefits of journal writing and motivate your students to write while building their confidence.

 Although structured writing assignments are important for developing writing skills, they may not always allow students to use their creativity and imagination.